-Dallas – The American Heart Association states more than 350,000 out-of-hospital cardiac arrests occur in the United States annually.
+DALLAS, Feb.
+27, 2020 – The American Heart Association states more than 350,000 out-of-hospital cardiac arrests occur in the United States annually.
 About 90% of people who experience an out-of-hospital cardiac arrest die.
 A time-critical, life-threatening condition, out-of-hospital cardiac arrest requires optimum performance from emergency medical services (EMS) professionals and victims must receive high-quality CPR to improve the chance of survival.

-RQI Partners LLC, a partnership between the American Heart Association, the world’s leading voluntary organization devoted to a world of longer, healthier lives, and Laerdal Medical, a global leader in providing healthcare solutions, and the International Association of Fire Chiefs (IAFC) recognize that dismal cardiac arrest outcomes present a public health crisis.
+RQI Partners LLC, a partnership between the American Heart Association, the world’s leading voluntary organization devoted to a world of longer, healthier lives, and Laerdal Medical, a global leader in providing healthcare solutions, agrees with the International Association of Fire Chiefs (IAFC) that dismal cardiac arrest outcomes present a public health crisis.
 Today, RQI Partners and the IAFC, which represents firefighter and emergency responder leadership worldwide, announce their shared commitment and collaboration to help double out-of-hospital survival by 2025 by educating fire service leaders on new resuscitation programs, strategies and resources that can help deliver more positive cardiac arrest results.

 “We are pleased to align with the IAFC in taking important and much-needed steps to improve out-of-hospital cardiac arrest survival,” said Clive Patrickson, RQI Partners’ chief executive officer.
 “Combining the American Heart Association and Laerdal Medical’s proven resuscitation quality improvement programs for prehospital and public safety responders with the reach and influence of the IAFC will ensure that all professionals who respond to a cardiac arrest event have the tools, skills and knowledge to perform high-quality CPR confidently and competently.”